USS Davis (DD-937): Post Vietnam

 Departing Dubrovnik on 29 March 1974, Davis rendezvoused with Amphibious Task Force 503 and took part in Dark Image, an amphibious assault exercise in the Adriatic complete with naval gunfire support drills.
-Upon the conclusion of Dark Image, Davis returned to Valencia (9–22 April), then called at Port Mahon, Minorca (23–27 April), before she took part in exercise Dawn Patrol (27 April – 5 May).
+Upon the conclusion of Dark Image, Davis returned to Valencia (9–22 April), then called at Mahón, Menorca (23–27 April), before she took part in exercise Dawn Patrol (27 April – 5 May).
 Following a visit to Rhodes (9–12 May) bookended by time spent at Athens (5–8 May and 13–19 May), the ship carried out a period of underway operations, testing her sonar (19–25 May).
 After anchoring off Milos, Greece (25–29 March), Davis visited Iraklion (29 May – 3 June) and Souda Bay (3–6 June), Crete.
 After participating in another International Week exercise (6–8 June), she returned to Souda Bay (8–9 June), then the Greek locales of Mykonos (10–13 June) and Elefsis (14–16 June).
 Davis wound up her cruise with participation in exercise Flaming Lance (19–23 June) before putting in to Rota (23–24 June) for turnover with her relief.

 Davis returned to Newport, her home since she first joined the fleet, on 3 July 1974, but lingered only a short time (3–9 July), for her home port, along with the other units of DesRon 20, to Charleston, South Carolina.
 On 11 July, she arrived at her new base.
 She operated thence through mid-December, carrying out two successive periods of underway operations (9–13 September and 1–4 October) followed by participation in ComPTUEx 3-75 (21–26 October).
 Following an InSurv inspection (4–7 November), Davis conducted one more period of underway operations for 1974 (9–12 December), then visited Port Everglades (12–14 December).
 Offloading weapons at the Naval Weapons Station, Charleston (17–18 December), Davis entered Charleston Naval Shipyard on 19 December 1974, where she remained for the next year, undergoing a regular overhaul that concluded on 19 December 1975.

 Underway on 28 January 1976, the ship proceeded to Guantanamo Bay, whence she conducted refresher training (12 February – 11 March), after which time she underwent a SMORE inspection (22–26 March), then a tender availability (27 March – 23 April) at Charleston.
 Following sea trials (24 April), Davis underwent her nuclear weapons inspection (3–4 May), then a series of Operational Propulsion Plan Examination (OPPE) evolutions (13–14 May, 19–21 May and 27–28 May), before she carried out preparations for her next deployment (29 May – 30 June).